NaluKit/nalu/etc/wiki/09 Shell.md

 Depending on the plugin you are using, you have to tell Nalu the extension points in different ways.

 ## Defining a shell in Nalu
 To define a shell in Nalu, you have to use the `@Shell`-annotation with your shell class and extend the `AbstractShell`-class.
-THe annotation takes one attribute.
+The annotation takes one attribute.
 That's the name of the shell.
 This name will be used to identify the shell of the route.

 Example of a shell class:
 ```java